fzero/lhl-lectures/w1d4-callbacks/topics.md

-# Callbacks / function parameters
+# Callbacks / function arguments

 * Everything is data in Javascript
 * Code is also data